BboyAwey/maxios/README.md

 }
 ```

 Finally, in your business code, import the model you defined to write business logic.
-Maxios supports use in any framework.
-Below are examples for both traditional chained calls and React hooks:
+Maxios can be used directly in any framework without requiring hooks.
+Below are examples for both traditional chained calls and optional hooks:

 **Using Chained Calls (works in any framework):**